Variability of hole spin qubits in planar Germanium: Introduction

 Metal-oxide-semiconductor (MOS) spin qubits naturally benefit from the miniaturization and fabrication capabilities of classical microelectronics technologies \cite{DeFranceschi2016, Vinet2018, Vinet2021}.
 However, the proximity with possibly charged amorphous materials and the defective nature of the Si/SiO$_2$ interface has been identified as a major source of qubit-to-qubit variability that could compromise scalability \cite{Martinez2022, Cifuentes2023}.
 In this context, epitaxial heterostructure devices have emerged as an alternative platform with a cleaner environment for the qubits, since the amorphous materials and defective interfaces are shifted a few tens of nanometers above the active layer \cite{Sammak2019,Scappucci2020,Scappucci2021,DegliEsposti2024}.
 Remarkable progress has been made recently in these heterostructures, with the demonstration of increasingly larger arrays of qubits \cite{Hendrickx2020,Hendrickx2021,Takeda2021,Philips2022,Wang2024,john2024,tosato2025}.
 In particular, hole spin qubits in Ge/GeSi heterostructures have become a compelling platform for quantum computing and simulation \cite{Wang2023,Zhang2025}.

 The intrinsic spin-orbit coupling (SOC) in hole spin qubits indeed enables the electrical manipulation of spins with radio-frequency electric fields \cite{Golovach2006} or spin shuttling \cite{Wang2024} without the need for extrinsic elements such as micro-magnets.
 Nonetheless, SOC is a double-edge sword, as coupling the spins to electric fields opens the door to disorder-induced variability and extra dephasing channels.
-As for dephasing, the existence of sweet spots with enhanced coherence has been widely reported in hole spin qubits \cite{Piot2022,Hendrickx2023,Mauro2024,carballido2024,bassi2024}; yet qubit-to-qubit variability, while critical for holes in Si MOS devices \cite{Martinez2022}, remains to be quantified for holes in Ge/SiGe heterostructures.
+As for dephasing, the existence of sweet spots with enhanced coherence has been widely reported in hole spin qubits \cite{Piot2022,Hendrickx2023,Mauro2024,carballido2024,bassi2024}.
+Qubit-to-qubit variability, however, is a critical roadblock for holes in Si MOS devices \cite{Martinez2022}.
+While it does not represent a major limitation at present for few qubits in Ge/SiGe heterostructures, whether it can hinder scalability remains an open question.

 In this work, we quantify the variability of the charge and spin properties of hole spin qubits in Ge/GeSi heterostructures by means of numerical simulations on realistic, disordered devices.
 We introduce the devices and methodology in Section \ref{sec:methodology}, then quantify the variability of the charge and spin properties of the qubits in Section \ref{sec:results}, and finally discuss the implications for the operation of large-scale quantum processors in Section \ref{sec:implications}.